-- Cooperation (Helpfulness with law enforcement).
+- You must show you were cooperating with law enforcement.
 A police report, or testimony in open court are typical examples of this cooperation.
 Also there MUST BE a signed certification from a police officer, prosecutor, judge, or another identified official – the list is very long of who may sign Immigration Form 918B.

 *****After 3 years, a U Visa holder may apply for a green card.
 U Visa beneficiary may be allowed a waiver of his or her own violations of immigration and even criminal law.